securityfrog/macOS-After_Install-Script/README.md

 # MacOS_POST_Install-Script

-After install add additional programs / setup for new Mac System
+The Script will do an initial installation of Home Brew on your new mac OS system and install several packages to add additional functionality and useful utilities.